Ali-Milani-13/Ali-Milani-13/README.md

 [+] here is the brief summary of my mindest:

 Changes in front-end technologies are often unnecessary and it has become a more and more fashion show of frameworks and tools rather than the actual and sole purpose of programming, which is problem-solving; to create an actual product and value.
+So, I keep it simple. as Da vinci said:

+> Simplicity is the ultimate sophistication